** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 Examples

 Let’s build on an already existing example - IFS conditions.
-In this example we already have explained how an alphanumeric field can show text IN RANGE or OUT OF RANGE depending on the entered value for pH, Density or Viscosity and defined target values (i.e. range).
+In this example we have already explained how an alphanumeric field can show text IN RANGE or OUT OF RANGE depending on the entered value for pH, Density or Viscosity and defined target values (i.e. range).
 To make it more visually appealing, let’s say you need to configure the same alphanumeric field to be green when the entered value is in range and red when it is out of range.
-In the Formula Expression of alphanumeric field (identifier pHRange) there should be this expression:
+In the Formula Expression of the alphanumeric field (identifier pHRange) there should be this expression:

 var a = ' ';